Aliases for KLRC4 Gene

 GeneCards Summary for KLRC4 Gene

-KLRC4 (Killer Cell Lectin-Like Receptor Subfamily C, Member 4) is a Protein Coding gene.
-Diseases associated with KLRC4 include nasopharyngitis.
+KLRC4 (Killer Cell Lectin Like Receptor C4) is a Protein Coding gene.
+Diseases associated with KLRC4 include behcet's disease.
 Among its related pathways are Allograft rejection.
 An important paralog of this gene is KLRC1.

 UniProtKB/Swiss-Prot for KLRC4 Gene